rotundasoftware/parcel-map/readme.markdown

 You can use this module to build a static asset pipeline to work alongside browserify's dependency graph.

+NOTE: These docs are badly out of date, but the module is working.
+See [parcelify](https://github.com/rotundasoftware) for an example of how to use the module.

 [![build status](https://secure.travis-ci.org/rotundasoftware/parcel-map.png)](http://travis-ci.org/rotundasoftware/parcel-map)

 # example